NEIGHBORHOOD TEAMS LEADERSHIP

 - Sharon Teeter

-The Pruneyard - Dry Creek CERT was formed in 2012 under the leadership of Steven Teeter.
-Steven helped build the neighborhood CERT from an original 13 members to a current number of 28.
-The neighborhood is bounded by Dry Creek Road to the south, Leigh Ave to the east, Hamilton Ave to the north, and Bascom Ave to the west.
-There are approximately 1175 residences including two streets of apartments and duplexes in the north-east corner of this neighborhood.
-Also, as part of this community, several streets east of Leigh Ave were annexed to the City of Campbell from the City of San Jose and subsequently adopted into the Pruneyard - Dry Creek area.
+The Pruneyard Dry Creek CERT was formed in 2012 under the leadership of Steven Teeter.
+Steven helped build the neighborhood CERT from an original 13 members to a current number of 31.
+The original neighborhood was bounded by Dry Creek Road and the Campbell City boundary on the south, Leigh Ave on the east, Hamilton Ave on the north, and Bascom Ave on the west.

-Our team members meet every third Sunday of the month for two hours where we discuss forms and procedures, have a table top exercise, and also include time to socialize.
+Our team members meet once a quarter for two hours to discuss forms and procedures, conduct table top exercises, and also include time to socialize.
 During the year, other team activities include attending County Fire refresher courses and HAM radio operator trainings, but we also volunteer at the First Aid station during city-sponsored events such as: Valentine's Run, Eggstravaganza Easter Egg Hunt, Bunnies & Bonnets Parade, Oktoberfest, and Boogie on the Avenue.

 Campbell Village CERT